Serious Lawyers for Serious Injuries

 Blind Spot Monitoring System

-There are very few, if any, vehicles that were designed not to have any obstructed views.
+There are very few if any, vehicles that were designed not to have any obstructed views.
 Every enclosed cabin passenger car has at least four blind spots around its corners, known as its pillars.
 These can make it challenging for motorists to see vehicles located in adjacent lanes, especially near the rear portion of their automobile.
 Blind spot warning systems generally consist of a camera mounted to each side mirror.
 That camera on either side is tied into your turn signal.

 Once you turn on your blinker, the camera screen activates, showing you an image of your respective blind spot so that you can see if the coast is clear.